 Modern keyword cannibalization is a technical issue where search engines struggle to choose the most relevant URL among several similar options.
 It isn't simply about having the same keyword appear on different pages of a site.
 It specifically refers to multiple pages that target the same search intent and feature a similar on-page structure.

 Search engines have a limited crawl budget, which determines how often they visit your site and how many pages they scan.
-Crawl budget limits indexation speed.
 When two similar pages target the same query, they waste two points of this crawl budget instead of one.
 This inefficiency can slow down the indexation of new content across the rest of your domain.

-This phenomenon also affects how link equity is distributed throughout your site architecture.
+This overlap also splits the link equity distributed throughout your site architecture.
 If external sites link to several different pages that all serve the same intent, the ranking power of those backlinks is divided.
 Consolidating these signals into one primary URL ensures the page has the authority to compete in search results.

 The Financial and Performance Costs of Internal Competition

 The financial impact of keyword cannibalization is evident in lost conversion potential and inefficient marketing spend.
-When content teams fight among themselves, they waste hours of production time on redundant assets.
-One SEO agency recorded a 110% uplift in organic sessions after consolidating efforts on a real estate website.
+When content teams are not coordinating their publishing efforts, they waste hours of production time on redundant assets.

 Resources are also wasted when two internal pages compete for the same position.
 If you have two pages, each with three high-quality backlinks, their combined value is lower than that of a single page with six high-quality backlinks.
 This split in authority keeps both pages from reaching their full potential and limits the overall return on investment for your SEO articles.